ebiose-ai/ebiose/README.md

     api_key: "YOUR_OPENAI_API_KEY"
 ```

-> 🚨 Dont'forget to install Langchain's OpenAI library by executing
-`uv add langchain-openai` or `pip install langchain-openai`.

 ### Azure OpenAI

 To use OpenAI LLMs on Azure, fill the `model_endpoints.yml` file at the root of the project, with, for example: